Piyush-Kurkure/Campground-Application/README.md

 1. Search for campgrounds
 2. View all campgrounds
 3. Create new campground
-4. Share their reviews about any particular campground.
+4. Share their reviews about any particular campground.(You need to login/register to see the reviews.)
 5. View campgrounds from maps

 The application is made with complete authentication and authorization of users.
 The application is hosted on Heroku platform.